 When should you visit Paris?

-You'll find plenty of special activities and events at every time of the year . . . but depending on what you want to do, how much money you want to spend, and how well you tolerate - or not - large crowds and hot or cold weather, you may find that one season suits you better than another.
+But depending on what you want to do, how much money you want to spend, and how well you tolerate - or loathe - large crowds and hot or cold weather, you may find that one season suits you better than another.

-Since you can't always choose when you come, we include a few suggestions about how to mitigate some of the "cons" - plus tips about when NOT to visit if you have a choice.
+Since you can't always choose when you come, I include a few suggestions about how to mitigate some of the "cons" - plus tips about when NOT to visit if you have a choice.

 Top photo: Cherry trees blooming in Paris's Trocadero Garden near the Eiffel Tower, (c) Paris Discovery Guide

 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
-Learn more
+Thank you for your support!!!

 Visiting Paris in the Spring (March, April, May)